 Street Tree.
 A "Street Tree" is a tree that is planted in the right-of-way of a street and in accordance with Street Tree Ordinance.
-It is usually located in the planter strip between the curb and the sidewalk or in a median island or it lies within the front yard setback where no parkway is present.
+It is usually located in the planter strip between the curb and the sidewalk or in a median island or it lies within the front yard setback.